Quantum optical coherence: From linear to nonlinear interferometers: Interferometers

-Next, we consider the semi-nonlinear interferometer, where either the preparer or the analyser stages are nonlinear mixing elements, constituting the first nontrivial deviation from a purely linear configuration studied previously.
+Next, we consider the seminonlinear interferometer, where either the preparer or the analyzer stages are nonlinear mixing elements, constituting the first nontrivial deviation from a purely linear configuration studied previously.

-Here, we specifically investigate the properties of one particular interferometer, in which the preparer is a nonlinear three-wave mixing stage, and the analyser is a linear BS.
+Here, we specifically investigate the properties of one particular interferometer, in which the preparer is a nonlinear three-wave mixing stage, and the analyzer is a linear BS.
 In contrast to the previous two cases, photon generation in this interferometer can only be said to have occurred after the preparer.
-For simplicity, we assume that only a single-photon pair is generated by the nonlinear PDC process.
+For simplicity, we assume that only a single-photon pair is generated by the nonlinear parametric down-conversion (PDC) process.
 Under these conditions, the resulting two-photon interference is the well-known HOM inteference effect \cite{HOMPRL1987,ShihPRL1988,RarityPRA1990two,ScheelPRA2003}.
-This semi-nonlinear interferometer setup is illustrated in Fig. \ref{Interferometer_Principle}(c).
+This seminonlinear interferometer setup is illustrated in Fig. \ref{Interferometer_Principle}(c).

-To provide a theoretical description of the process, we assume that the signal and idler photons are generated via a type-II, frequency-degenerate PDC process with continuous-wave (CW) pumping.
+To provide a theoretical description of the process, we assume that the signal and idler photons are generated via a type-II, frequency-degenerate PDC process with continuous-wave (cw) pumping.
 The polarization of one field is rotated within the interferometer such that both photons interfere at the BS, the analyzer.
+Note that it is necessary to employ here a type-II process to ensure the separation of the output radiation in two different modes, while it is important to have frequency-degenerate signal and idler photons to ensure interference.